open/close all folders

 - In Attack of the Clones, C3PO loses his head (which is attached to a battle droid body) and gets himself a battle droid head instead.
-Both parts of C3PO than travel to the Geonosis Arena with the battle droids, where R2 and a Jedi help reassemble C3PO.
+Both parts of C3PO then travel to the Geonosis Arena with the battle droids, where R2 and a Jedi help reassemble C3PO.

 - The Headless Horseman in Tim Burton's Sleepy Hollow.

-- In the TV miniseries Kingdom Hospital, a decapitated ghost whose body had its head severed in a morgue prank wanders around the netherworldly "Old Kingdom", fumbling blindly for its missing part.
+- In the TV miniseries Kingdom Hospital, a decapitated ghost whose body had its head severed in a morgue prank wanders around the netherworldly "Old Kingdom," fumbling blindly for its missing part.
 While Basement Jaxx's "Where's Your Head At?" plays on the soundtrack.

-- Kolchak: The Night Stalker episode "Chopper".
+- Kolchak: The Night Stalker episode "Chopper."
 The skull and body of a dead man are separated.
 The man's ghost animates his dead body as a Headless Horseman and goes on a search for his head, killing the people who murdered him along the way.

 - A story arc of Dark Shadows was about the severed head of warlock Judah Zachery seeking to be reunited with its body.